Effective as of January 1, 2023

 Remember that it is impossible to ensure that anything on the internet is ever completely removed.
 Even after your account is deleted, your content may still be visible, for example, if you’ve shared it on other platforms or if other people copied or shared your content before you deleted your account.

 You have control over your data in several ways.
 This table summarizes your choices concerning your data.
+If you’re located in California or Virginia, you can find additional information in the State Law Privacy Rights section below.

 |What you can do with your data||How to make it happen|